 - 1. Preside at all meetings; - 2.
 Focus the Board meeting agendas on appropriate content; - 3.
 Make all Board committee appointments, unless specifically stated otherwise; - 4.
 Attend and observe any Board committee meeting at his or her discretion; - 5.
 Represent the Board on other boards or agencies; - 6.
 Sign official District documents requiring the President's signature, including Board minutes and Certificate of Tax Levy; - 7.
 Call special meetings of the Board; - 8.
 Serve as the head of the public body for purposes of the Open Meetings Act and Freedom of Information Act; - 9.
-Ensure that a quorum of the Board is physically present at all Board meetings; - 10.
+Ensure that a quorum of the Board is physically present at all Board meetings, except as otherwise provided by the Open Meetings Act; - 10.
 Administer the oath of office to new Board members; - 11.
-Serve as or appoint the Board's official spokesperson to the media; and - 12.
-Except when the Board President is the subject of a complaint of sexual harassment, a witness, or otherwise conflicted, appoint a qualified outside investigator to conduct an independent review of allegations of sexual harassment made against a Board member by another Board member or elected official.
+Serve as or appoint the Board's official spokesperson to the media; - 12.
+Except when the Board President is the subject of a complaint of sexual harassment, a witness, or otherwise conflicted, appoint a qualified outside investigator to conduct an independent review of allegations of sexual harassment made against a Board member by another Board member or elected official; and - 13.
+Ensure that the fingerprint-based criminal history records information checks and/or screenings required by State law and policy 5:30, Hiring Process and Criteria, are completed for the Superintendent.